-Does Homeowners’ Insurance Cover Busted Pipes in Texas?
+Does Homeowners Insurance Cover Busted Pipes in Texas?

-Megan Simonsen | Mar 14, 2023
+The Lane Law Firm | Mar 14, 2023

-Does Texas Homeowners Insurance Cover Pipes That Burst?
+Does Homeowners Insurance Cover Busted Pipes?

-However, the coverage you can get for a burst pipe and what it damages can vary, depending on your specific insurance policy.
+Standard homeowners insurance in Texas often does cover water damage from pipes that suddenly burst, like freezing.
+However, the specifics depend heavily on your policy, the cause of the burst, and whether the insurer considers the damage preventable or resulting from neglect.
 If you haven’t done so in a while, take some time to review your policy and understand what is covered and excluded to ensure complete protection of your property.

 If you’re worried about what the next winter will bring and your current policy is unclear whether burst pipes are covered, it may be worth contacting your insurer and purchasing additional coverage (if necessary).